-\pheader{Gradient-Guided Exploration over Parameter Space} To balance objective-awareness with runtime controllability, an ideal search procedure should progressively move toward regions in parameter space associated with higher-scoring outputs under the objective~$\mathcal{J}_i$.
-A gradient-guided search naturally fits this goal: it supports incremental improvement, avoids expensive solver calls or exhaustive enumeration, and improves output quality as more runtime becomes available.
-In our setting, this approach is especially well-suited.
-Each output~$L_i(\theta_i)$ is differentiable (Theorem \hyperref[thm:L-differentiable]{C.5} in Appendix), and the parameter space~$\Theta_i$ is a polyhedron defined by~$\{\mathbf{A}_i\theta_i \le \mathbf{b}_i\}$ (Theorem \hyperref[thm:theta-polyhedral]{C.4} in Appendix).
-In many practical tasks (like the ones discussed above), the score function~$\mathcal{J}_i$ can be formulated as a differentiable objective, allowing us to navigate the output space~$\mathcal{L}_i = \{L_i(\theta_i) \mid \theta_i \in \Theta_i\}$ by following the gradient~$\nabla \mathcal{J}_i(L_i(\theta_i))$ at each step.
-This yields an iterative procedure in which the number of gradient steps (or epochs) provides a natural and fine-grained knob for controlling the runtime~$\mathcal{R}$.
+\pheader{Gradient-Guided Exploration} To balance objective awareness with runtime control, an ideal search procedure should progressively move toward parameters that yield higher scores under the objective $\mathcal{J}_i$.
+Gradient-guided search naturally fits this goal: it enables incremental improvement, avoids costly solver calls or exhaustive enumeration, and improves output quality as more runtime becomes available.
+This is especially well-suited for our task, because as discussed in the last section, the output $\lf_i(\param_i)$ is piecewise differentiable.
+Assuming the score function $\mathcal{J}_i$ can be defined differentiably, as is the case for many tasks including precision objective, we can follow the gradient $\nabla \mathcal{J}_i(\lf_i(\param_i))$ to optimize it.
+This results in an iterative procedure where the number of gradient steps serves as a natural and fine-grained control for the runtime $\mathcal{R}$.